Piano Maintenance

 Regularly below 20% is BAD, and will cause long-term damage to your piano

-I recommend this Humidity sensor.
-It gives you the current reading, as well as a High/Low of both humidity and temperature.
+Our recommendation is any of the Hygrometers (Humidity Sensors) by Govee, which you can find on Amazon.
+They give you the current reading, as well as a High/Low of both humidity and temperature.
 As an added bonus, you connect to it through a Bluetooth app on your phone, and you can see charts over time.

 How Do I Control the Humidity?